gorhack/tsr/README.md

 - [ ] notifications

 ## Setup
+ - Install Docker

-On Ubuntu or OSX with bash or zsh: run `setup.sh`.
+ - On Ubuntu or OSX with bash or zsh: run `. ./setup.sh`.

+ - Source your shell and `direnv` should source your project's `.envrc` when you enter the project directory

 ### Prerequisites Installed:
  - Java 15 (JDK)